 Arches and Orthotic Support

 Our feet are the foundation of support for the pelvis and spine.
 In addition, they support the whole weight of the body; they provide balance; they propel us; they safely absorb heel-strike shock and adapt to walking stresses.
 The feet provide the necessary stability to perform daily activities.
+They are functionally and literally the foundation of it all.

-Central to the success of the pedal foundation is the arched structure, which is actually a complex of three bony arches: the medial longitudinal arch, the lateral longitudinal arch, and the anterior transverse (metatarsal) arch.
+Central to the success of the pedal foundation is the arched structure, which is actually a complex of three arches: the medial longitudinal arch, the lateral longitudinal arch, and the anterior transverse (metatarsal) arch.

 The Structural Design of a three-arched plantar vault is very good at supporting weight and carrying high loads, while remaining flexible.
 During normal standing the load of the body is balanced over the center of the foot, anterior to the ankle.
 This places the greatest amount of load at the apex of the three arches.
 This force is then distributed along the 'buttresses' of the arches to the heel (which bears 50% to 60% of body weight) and the metatarsal heads (which bear 40% to 50% of body weight).